 I will never forget the first time I ate at a Moroccan restaurant in Paris in 1992.
 For a girl who grew up in South Texas, my range of exotic cuisine at the time did not extend past Tex-Mex.
 But the complex flavors of the tagines – the Moroccan stews – with the ground cinnamon, ginger, cilantro and chiles astounded me, and I was hooked, returning with my roommate every Sunday when our host family took the day off.
-I especially loved heaping a pile of couscous on my plate and pouring the vegetables with the broth all over, enthralled by the tiny grains of semolina that seemed to have an endless ability to soak up every bit of liquid.
+I especially loved heaping a pile of couscous on my plate and pouring the vegetables with the broth all over, enthralled by the tiny grains of semolina that seemed to have an endless ability to soak up every bit of liquid in the vegetarian Moroccan stew.

 It is this memory that inspired me to go about developing a vegetarian Moroccan-style tagine, or stew, that is savory and slightly sweet with a hint of spice.
 Interestingly, the word tagine originates in North Africa and refers to the cone-like earthenware pot (similar to the one pictured below that can be found on Amazon), as well as to the stew-like dish that is slow cooked in said earthenware pot.
 The bottom of a tagine is a wide, shallow circular dish used for both cooking and serving, while the top of the tagine is distinctively shaped into a cone, the purpose of which is to return moisture to the base of the tagine.